semrush/intergalactic/website/docs/components/tab-panel/tab-panel.md

 Addons inside TabLine.Item has the same margins as addons inside the [Button](/components/button/) have.

-> Do not place icon without a text inside TabPanel.Item.
+> Don’t place icon without a text inside TabPanel.Item.

 | Addon   | Appearance example               |
 | ------- | -------------------------------- |